 Membership and Marketing Co-Ordinator

 I graduated from University in 2013, where I studied Outdoor Leadership.
 I am very active and it is very rare that I will be sitting down not doing anything!
-I enjoy skiing, surfing, horse riding and running, and have previously completed several half marathons and recently a full marathon.
-I also love baking and travelling.
-I have been at BVNA since February 2019 and I am currently the Membership and Events Marketing Co-Ordinator.
+I enjoy skiing, surfing, horse riding and running, and have previously completed several half marathons and a full marathon.
+I have been at BVNA since February 2019 and I am currently the Marketing and Membership Co-Ordinator.
 I am responsible for BVNA's membership admin tasks and I manage BVNA’s social media platforms, while assisting with our events, projects and campaigns.

 Danni Moeser